KalaayPT/Profit-Taker-Guide/index.md

       link: /tldr
     - theme: alt
       text: Check out the search function as well!
+      link: "#"
   image:
     src: https://cdn.profit-taker.com/pt-orb.webp
     alt: ProfitTakerOrb
 features:
   - title: Five years of Profit-Taker
     details: Profit-Taker has been out for a bit over five years now; collectively, we have been active in the community for most of this time.
 This guide is our attempt to compile most of our knowledge in one place.
 It is impossible to cover everything, but there should be information useful to everyone.
   - title: For beginners...
     details: New to Profit-Taker?
 This guide will to get you up to speed.
 Learn the basics, understand the mechanics, and begin your journey with confidence.
-    link: '/beginner/welcome'
+    link: "/beginner/welcome"
     linkText: Read Basics section
   - title: ... and advanced players
     details: Want to be the fastest or just want to efficiently farm credits?
 Explore advanced strategies, fine-tune your approach, and enhance your profit taking.
-    link: '/advanced/welcome'
+    link: "/advanced/welcome"
     linkText: Read Advanced section
   - title: By Speedrunners
     details: This guide was made by speedrunners, there’s no getting around it, but we’ve done our best to provide everything you need to do the fight at any level, even if you’ve never done the fight before.